-If the proposed generator is to be interconnected on a single-phase transformer shared secondary, the aggregate generation capacity on the shared secondary, including the proposed generator, will not exceed 20 kilovolt-ampere (“kVA”).
+If the Facility is to be interconnected on a single-phase transformer shared secondary, the aggregate Export Capacity on the shared secondary, including the Facility’s Export Capacity, will not exceed 20 kilovolt-ampere (“kVA”).

-If the proposed generator is single-phase and is to be interconnected on a center tap neutral of a 240 volt service, its addition will not create an imbalance between the two sides of the 240 volt service of more than 20% of nameplate rating of the service transformer.
+If the Facility is single-phase and is to be interconnected on a center tap neutral of a 240 volt service, the addition of its Nameplate Capacity will not create an imbalance between the two sides of the 240 volt service of more than 20% of the rating of the service transformer.

 Note 7.
-The proposed Facility, in aggregate with other Facilities interconnected to the distribution low voltage side of the substation transformer feeding the distribution circuit where the Facility proposes to interconnect, will not exceed 10 MW in an area where there are known or posted transient stability limitations to generating units located in the general electrical vicinity (e.g., 3 or 4 transmission voltage level buses from the PCC).
+The proposed Facility, in aggregate with other Facilities interconnected to the distribution low voltage side of the substation transformer feeding the distribution circuit where the Facility proposes to interconnect, will not exceed a Nameplate Rating of 10 MW in an area where there are known or posted transient stability limitations to generating units located in the general electrical vicinity (e.g., 3 or 4 transmission voltage level buses from the PCC).

 Note 8.
 Below are the three Screens that are included in the Company’s Supplemental Review of an Expedited Project.